-What do Bob Reilly and the Audubon volunteers do to study the birds?
-Eight mornings each summer, very early mornings, they capture the birds in mist nets, band the birds, and then examine them and record the information IBP is seeking (age, sex, weight etc).
-Wing examination, for instance, can help to determine the bird’s age, and whether or not it has begun the Fall molt.
-As soon as the information is recorded, the bird is released unharmed.
-The IBP specifies what and how the information is recorded.
+What do Julie Kacmarcik and the Audubon volunteers do to study the birds?
+Each Spring in the very early morning, they capture the birds in mist nets, band the birds with a lightweight, numbered aluminum leg band, and then examine them.
+The volunteers collect information on age, sex, body condition, and reproductive status.
+Wing examination, for instance, can help to determine the bird’s age and whether or not it has begun fall molt.
+Once all the necessary information is gathered, the bird is released unharmed.
+Subsequent recapture data provides information on survival, reproductive rates, and sometimes, movement patterns.
 The Federal Bird Banding Laboratory regulates the overall operation to assure that birds are handled safely and data are recorded accurately.

-Over the fifteen years the Institute for Bird Populations has coordinated MAPS, they have made a variety of interesting and useful findings:
+Over the 33 years the Institute for Bird Populations has coordinated MAPS, they have made a variety of interesting and useful findings:

-For more information – about MAPS results go to The Institute For Bird Populations website at: www.birdpop.org/maps.htm.
+For more information about MAPS results visit the The Institute For Bird Populations website.

-Special Thanks – to all the MAPS volunteers and their families and friends for their support, to Chesterfield Parks and Rec, Richmond Audubon Society and Smurfit Stone in Hopewell for contributing to our efforts.
+Special Thanks – to all the MAPS volunteers, their families and friends for their support, to Chesterfield Parks and Rec, Richmond Audubon Society, Dominion Energy Virginia, and Smurfit Stone in Hopewell for contributing to our efforts.